salto-io/salto/docs/user_guide.md

 Salto consists of 3 main components:

 1. The NaCl language — a declarative configuration language (follows the syntax of [hcl](https://github.com/hashicorp/hcl/tree/hcl2)), specifically designed to describe the configuration of modern business applications.
-2. The salto command line interface — a tool which uses NaCl files to manage the configuration of business applications, with operations such as `deploy` (to deploy configuration changes to a business application) and `fetch` (to fetch the latest state of a business application into NaCl files).
+2. The Salto command line interface — a tool which uses NaCl files to manage the configuration of business applications, with operations such as `deploy` (to deploy configuration changes to a business application) and `fetch` (to fetch the latest state of a business application into NaCl files).
 This tool is composed of a core processing engine, and various adapters to interact with the different business applications.
-3. The salto vs-code extension — An extension to the popular vs-code IDE to easily interact with NaCl files.
+3. The Salto vs-code extension — An extension to the popular vs-code IDE to easily interact with NaCl files.

 Currently, Salto supports the following business applications: